kstenerud/streamux/README.md

 Note that interleaved chunks for other IDs don't affect this behavior:

-    [ID 5, 4004 bytes] [ID x, y bytes] ...
+    [ID 5, 4004 bytes] [ID 2, 1020 bytes] ...
 [ID 5, 0 bytes + termination]

-If an `empty termination` is the first chunk for its ID (not preceded by non-empty, non-terminated chunks for the same ID), it is either an [out of band](#out-of-band-messages) `ping` (response = 0), or an `empty response` (response = 1).
+If an `empty termination` is the only chunk for its ID (i.e. the entire message is 1 chunk, 0 bytes long), it is an `empty message`.
+An `empty message` can either be an [out of band](#out-of-band-messages) `ping` (response = 0), or an `empty response` (response = 1).

 #### Empty Response

-An `empty response` is an `empty termination` response (length = 0, response = 1, termination = 1) with no preceding non-empty, non-terminated response chunks of the same ID.

-`empty response` signals successful completion of the request with no other data to report.
+An `empty response` is an `empty message` with the response bit set to 1. `empty response` signals successful completion of the request, with no other data to report.

 Out of Band Messages
 --------------------

 This section lists out-of-band messages, which are necessary to the efficient operation of the session.
 Two of them overlap with normal messages (see [special cases](#special-cases)), and are considered out-of-band only in special circumstances.
+OOB messages are sent with a higher priority than all other messages.

 ### OOB Message Types